I’m dropping the ball.

 “I have this whole thing chock-full of tomatoes and it’s completely dead. ”

 He got that glint of excitement in his eye, only a man can get, and went looking for a small screwdriver.
-While the girls and I sat the kitchen table eating our tuna fish sandwiches, he sat with the dehydrator across his lap, wires and fans and heating units hanging off in every direction.
+While the girls and I sat the kitchen table eating our tuna fish sandwiches, I do recommend using the best electric sandwich maker.
+He sat with the dehydrator across his lap, wires and fans and heating units hanging off in every direction.

 After testing it with that little beeping pen that announces the presence of electricity with it’s squealing beeps, he knew it was losing power somewhere and there was only one more thing to do with it–take it to my uncle’s shop.